Majorica pearl

 Majorica is a Spanish company that manufactures hand-made pearls called Majorica pearls.
-Now based in Majorca, the company was founded in 1890 in Barcelona.
+Now based in Mallorca, the company was founded in 1890 in Barcelona.
 In 1990, Gems & Gemology described Majorica pearls as "the most widely marketed and meticulously manufactured imitation [pearl] today".
+Since 2021, its president has been Gregorio Bontoux.

 Production

 Majorica imitation pearls are man-made on solid balls, likely made of glass, that are coated with a proprietary coating that is made in part from fish scales.
 The coated nuclei are then dried and polished, and then dipped in a chemical (possibly cellulose acetate and cellulose nitrate) to harden the surface and guard against discoloration, chipping, and peeling.